devyumao/angular2-busy/README.md

 ## Overriding Defaults

-The default values of options can be overriden by assigning your custom configuration to the `busyService.config`.
+The default values of options can be overriden by assigning your custom configuration to the `BusyService`.

 In your app's root component, you can do this: